richafnu/Viva/Viva/glint/reports/comments-report.md

 # Use Viva Glint’s Comments report

 The Comments report is your window into Microsoft Viva Glint's Narrative Intelligence technology, which helps managers interpret comment data by highlighting important topic areas, sentiment analysis, and keywords.
 Reviewing comments allows managers to gain further insights into their results.
 Comments provide helpful context around scores you're exploring.
 When a comment count is present, select it to view it and interact with Viva Glint’s full Narrative Intelligence experience.
-Comments can be viewed by demographic or survey item.
+Comments are available by demographic group or survey item.

 ## Access the Comments dashboard

-The Comments report, for those with comments permission, is accessed from the Viva Glint dashboard by selecting the **Reports** tab and then **Comments**.
+The Comments report is accessed from the Viva Glint dashboard by selecting the **Reports** tab and then **Comments**.

 The Comments report is divided into sections. **Overview** displays by default.